remarshal-project/remarshal/README.md

 ```

 Instead of `remarshal` with format arguments,
-you can use a short command <code>{cbor,json,msgpack,toml,yaml}2<wbr>{cbor,json,msgpack,toml,yaml}</code>.
+you can use a short command
+<code>{cbor,json,msgpack,toml,yaml}2<wbr>{cbor,json,msgpack,toml,yaml}</code>.
-The `remarshal` command as well as the short commands exit with status 0 on success, 1 on operational failure, and 2 when they fail to parse the command line.
+The `remarshal` command as well as the short commands
+exit with status 0 on success,
+1 on operational failure,
+and 2 on failure to parse the command line.

-If no input argument `input`/`-i input` is given or its value is `-`, Remarshal reads input data from standard input.
+If no input argument `input`/`-i input` is given or its value is `-`,
+Remarshal reads input data from standard input.
+Similarly,
-Similarly, with no `output`/`-o output` or an output argument that is `-`, it writes the result to standard output.
+with no `output`/`-o output` or an output argument that is `-`,
+Remarshal writes the result to standard output.

 ### Wrappers

-The arguments `--wrap` and `--unwrap` are available to solve the problem of converting CBOR, JSON, MessagePack, and YAML data to TOML if the top-level element of the data is not of a dictionary type
+The arguments `--wrap` and `--unwrap` are available
+to solve the problem of converting CBOR, JSON, MessagePack, and YAML data to TOML
+if the top-level element of the data is not of a dictionary type
-(i.e., not a map in CBOR and MessagePack, an object in JSON, or an associative array in YAML).
+(i.e., not a map in CBOR and MessagePack,
+an object in JSON,
+or an associative array in YAML).
 You cannot represent such data as TOML directly;
 the data must be wrapped in a dictionary first.
-Passing the flag `--wrap some-key` to `remarshal` or one of its short commands wraps the input data in a "wrapper" dictionary with one key, `some-key`, with the input data as its value.
+Passing the flag `--wrap some-key` to `remarshal` or one of its short commands
+wraps the input data in a "wrapper" dictionary with one key, `some-key`, l
+with the input data as its value.
 The flag `--unwrap some-key` does the opposite:
-only the value stored under the key `some-key` in the top-level dictionary element of the input data is converted to the target format and output;
+only the value stored under the key `some-key`
+in the top-level dictionary element of the input data
+is converted to the target format and output;
-the rest of the input is ignored.
+the rest of the input is discarded.
 If the top-level element is not a dictionary or does not have the key `some-key`,
 `--unwrap some-key` causes an error.

-The following shell transcript demonstrates the problem and how `--wrap` and `--unwrap` solve it:
+The following shell transcript demonstrates the problem
+and how `--wrap` and `--unwrap` solve it:

 ```
 $ echo '[{"a":"b"},{"c":[1,2,3]}]' | remarshal --if json --of toml